How It Works

 Sign up to download CAD files and more.

 We are currently in the final stages of providing a higher power locking swing clamp, capable of greater holding forces than the original.
-The units will be available in the same sizes as our current 4422 and 4425 models.
 Like the original, it will maintain its clamping force even when disconnected from its pneumatic power source.